-My research encompasses social media, comparative race and ethnic politics, public opinion, and governance outcomes.
+My research encompasses social media, comparative ethnic and racial politics, political communication, political behavior, and governance outcomes.
 The research agenda is centered on South Asia.
-While I am methodologically pluralistic, I rely on experimental methods – particularly field and survey experiments, complemented with quantitative techniques.
-Below are some of the projects I’m working on right now.
+While I am methodologically pluralistic, I rely on experimental methods – particularly field and survey experiments, large surveys, complemented with qualitative techniques.
+Below are some of the projects I am working on right now.
 Feel free to contact me for more details, including abstracts and texts of the projects.